 I am having to prepare myself for the ultimate demise of my 13 year old dog and my family, and many of my friends, know how dreadful the loss will be for me.
 I can only assume (and hope!) that they will treat the death as an awful time for me as they know how terribly close we are.
 If friends and family know you and your animal, and the relationship you have, they will treat the death with the respect it deserves.

-after countless vet visits and thousands of dollars spent, my partner and i have made the heartbreaking decision to put our little cat down today at 5pm. she was given to me only three years ago as a tiny little kitten no bigger than the palm of my hand and has been my constant companion ever since… not to mention a hot-water bottle and a source of entertainment with her antics. as with every person who i have ever lost, i will plant a tree for her. i will miss her terribly. r.i.p nina ballerina
+After countless vet visits and thousands of dollars spent, my partner and I have made the heartbreaking decision to put our little cat down today.
+She was given to me only three years ago as a tiny little kitten no bigger than the palm of my hand and has been my constant companion ever since… Not to mention a hot-water bottle and a source of entertainment with her antics.
+As with every person who I have ever lost, I will plant a tree for her.
+I will miss her terribly.
+RIP Nina Ballerina

 As someone who has lost two children, plus several pets, I can assure you that the pain is the same.
 This may horrify some people, but the hurt is just as bad for the pets as the family member – but just possibly not quite as long lasting.

 Knowing first hand how hard a pet death can hit you, it would be great to know someone would at least try and offer condolences and sympathy if not empathy.
 Pets are part of your life and give loads of unconditional love and do deserve to be mourned as a big loss.
 They leave a hole in your day.
-They’re not there for play.
-For cuddles and kisses You’re the one who misses Their funny and qwirky ways Doesn’t matter what anyone else says You love them
+They’re not there for play, for cuddles and kisses.
+You’re the one who misses their funny and quirky ways.
+Doesn’t matter what anyone else says… You love them